 - Fintel Alliance, Australia

 In these forums, banks exchange data with public authorities inside strictly defined parameters designed to balance privacy and data security with the need to tackle serious problems including human trafficking and terrorist financing.
 This approach has been shown to deliver results.
-The UK’s JMLIT, for example, contributed to 63 arrests and the closure of more than 450 accounts between May 2016 and March 2017.
+The UK’s JMLIT, for example, has contributed to 130 arrests and the seizure or restraint of assets worth more than GBP13 million since 2015.

 Banks themselves are also collaborating in the fight against financial crime.
 A well-established association of thirteen global banks in which HSBC is heavily involved, the Wolfsberg Group, aims to develop frameworks and guidance for the management of financial crime risks, particularly with respect to Know Your Customer, Anti-Money Laundering and Counter Terrorist Financing policies.